History and Politics

 We welcome applications from students with other qualifications comparable to A-Level, such as the Scottish Advanced Highers, the International Baccalaureate, and other foreign school leaving examinations.

-All applicants for History & Politics are required to take a written assessment at interview, if interviewed.
+All applicants for History and Politics are required to take a written assessment at interview, if interviewed.
 You can find out more about the assessment on the University undergraduate History pages.

 Your performance in the assessment won't be considered in isolation, but will be taken into account alongside the other elements of your application.

 No special knowledge or preparation is needed, the test is designed to assess your analytical ability and thinking skills.
 See the University undergraduate History and Politics pages for more information.

 You'll be asked to submit two short classwork essays of up to 2,000 words each for illustrative purposes.
 An extract of longer coursework can be submitted instead of an essay.
 The work can be from any subject, and won't necessarily be discussed during your interview.

 Deferred and post A-Level entry